 National Immigration Law Center recently expanded/relocated.
 Their new suite would nearly triple the square footage of their existing space (almost 13,000).
-NILC is a non-profit and has extremely limited financial resources.
-Sarah Barnard Design was asked to take on the project on a pro-bono basis through the 1% for Design Program.
+NILC is a non-profit and has minimal financial resources.
+Sarah Barnard Design was asked to take on the project on a pro-bono basis through the 1% for the Design Program.
 In addition to creating specifications for the construction project and overseeing the interior design/furnishings purchasing, Barnard curated a long term exhibition for the organization that would feature 16 artists from around the globe.
 The artworks were created specifically for NILC’s space and with their organization mission in mind.

 Defend & Advance is a temporary exhibit of 39 original artworks by 16 artists that celebrates the establishment of the National Immigration Law Center’s permanent art collection.
 With broadly varied approaches and narratives, the artists in this exhibition explore current conditions of immigration and migration, displacement and labor, and struggle against collective amnesia.
 The artists are from a diverse range of geographic, political and social backgrounds.
-Considering their work in dialogue allows us not only to reflect on their differences but also to consider their shared concerns.
+Considering their work in dialogue allows us not only to reflect on their differences but also to discuss their shared concerns.
 The exhibit offers new perspectives on issues we may have previously thought familiar.
-The curation seeks to discover shared experiences that can be explored in conversation and used to promote intellectual and emotional engagement with the subjects being presented.
+The curation seeks to discover shared experiences that can be explored in conversation and used to promote intellectual and emotional engagement with the presented subjects.
 The artwork becomes a critical component in the overall design experience.